YootTowerManagement/YootTower/Yoot_Saito_Alan_Kay_Interview/Yoot_Saito_Alan_Kay_Interview.md

 **Yoot Saito:** He proposed the desktop computer concept right?

 **Alan Kay:** Yes, you never know who was the first.
-You know, I show in here Wes Clark's Link machine was maybe the first.
+You know, I show in here Wes Clark's LINC machine was maybe the first.
 Ivan Sutherland, we think of that as being the first time of something like personal computing.
-Here is the Link.
+Here is the LINC.
 So that was a desk top machine as well and that was 1962.

 **Yoot Saito:** The year I was born.